 When a development could affect beavers

-The confirmed distribution of beavers in Scotland is currently confined to the catchments of the River Tay and the River Forth, together with a smaller population in Knapdale, Argyll.
+The distribution of beavers in Scotland is likely to change as we receive translocation applications.
 More detailed information on the distribution of beavers in Scotland can be found in the National Biodiversity Network Atlas and in the 2017/18 survey report for the Tayside population.
-However, the Tay and Forth populations are expanding and records from adjacent catchments are likely to be confirmed by further survey in 2020.

 Beavers could be affected by development proposals that are adjacent to freshwater-bodies (rivers, burns, lochs, reservoirs and ponds) in areas of suitable habitat within their current range.